Web Analytics

 Load Times

-If a new web analytics method comes along, it must make all users feel they are in control of their data.
+If a new web analytics method comes along, all users must feel they are in control of their data.
 Unfortunately, many users distrust anything that starts to sound like tracking or internet data.
 Most users would rather not have their data sold, so enacting laws that ban data sales may be needed to build trust with users.
 If you create the best website globally, it will fail if an end-user doesn’t understand it.